-Adding a course: Students may add courses or change sections of courses during the registration period and the drop/add period (first week of classes), as published in the Academic Calendar.
-Classes may be added by accessing the feature on the student portal, through the Office of the Registrar or an Academic Advisor.
+Adding a course: Students may add courses or change sections of courses during the registration period and the drop/add period, as published in the Academic Calendar.
+Classes may be added during the registration period by accessing the feature on the student portal.

-Dropping a course: Courses may be dropped during the registration and drop/add period through the student portal, an Academic Advisor, or the Office of the Registrar as published in the Academic Calendar.
+Dropping a course: Courses may be dropped during the registration and drop/add period, as published in the Academic Calendar through the student portal.
 Courses dropped during this period will not appear on the student’s academic record.
-Individual courses dropped after the drop/add period but before the deadline to withdraw without academic penalty, as published in the Academic Calendar, must be dropped through the Office of the Registrar.
+Withdraw from individual courses after the drop/add period must be processed through the Office of the Registrar.
 These courses will remain on the academic record and are assigned a grade of W. A grade of W is not calculated in the student’s grade point average (GPA).

 Dropping all courses does not officially constitute formal withdrawal from the University.
 Refer to the Withdrawal section for information and procedures.
 A student is financially liable for all courses in which he or she is registered for at the end of the drop/add period.

 For additional information on course drop/add see FPU-5.0101AP.

 All undergraduate students desiring to change their major should consult the advising office in the old and new college(s) of their interest.

 For additional information on change of major, see FPU-5.0091AP.

 Regular and punctual attendance and participation are expected.
 For more information see FPU-5.0010AP.